scottyschup/ruby-curriculum/w1d3/hash-defaults.md

 => []
 ```

-Because we pass a block that Hash can run to produce a default value,
+Hash will use the block to produce a new default value each
-modifying the returned default won't affect future returned defaults.
+time.
+Modifying the value won't have an affect on looking up other
+non-existent keys, since we create a new value each time, instead of
+reusing a single default object.

-But we have the other problem: we're still not setting a value:
+But we have the other problem again: we're still not setting a value.

 ```ruby
 [16] pry(main)> cats2